vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 {% endraw %}
 ```

+Check the [styling](homeassistant_dashboard_styling) page for more ways to give elements the color of the weather alarm.

 ### Conditional weather alarm

 You can add this data also to your `Important data panel` and only show this information when it's not code green.